How to start a business in the Netherlands - a checklist

 Besides general entrepreneurial risk, you face security risks such as fraud and crime.
 What security risks will you face as a start-up and how can you mitigate them?
 Read about keeping your business secure on KVK.nl/en.

-Which rules you have to deal with depends on the activities and location of your business.
+Which rules you have to deal with depends on your company's activities and its location.

 Are you going to make or sell food?
 Rules apply.
 And if you make, sell, import, or distribute products, then these must comply with European safety requirements.